apache/druid/docs/release-info/migration-guide.md

 ## Migrate to `maxSubqueryBytes` from `maxSubqueryRows`

-Druid allows you to set a byte-based limit on subquery size to prevent brokers from running out of memory when handling large subqueries.
+Druid allows you to set a byte-based limit on subquery size to prevent Brokers from running out of memory when handling large subqueries.
 The byte-based subquery limit overrides Druid's row-based subquery limit.
 We recommend that you move towards using byte-based limits starting in Druid 30.0.
 See [Migration guide: subquery limit](migr-subquery-limit.md) for more information.